Thomas L. Kempner Professor & Chair of Computer Science, Yale University

 I lead the FLINT group at Yale.
 We are interested in building novel certified system software.
 Our work spans many fields, ranging from programming language design, realistic OS kernel hacking, formal semantics and logics, compiler development, and proof engineering, to solving difficult problems related to all aspects of concurrency and distributed computing.

-I am also working with researchers at Princeton, U. Penn, and MIT on the new NSF Expedition project: The Science of Deep Specification.
+I have also worked with researchers at Princeton, U. Penn, and MIT on the new NSF Expedition project: The Science of Deep Specification.

 Check out our recent POPL'15 paper on Deep Specifications and Certified Abstraction Layers and PLDI'18 paper on Certified Concurrent Abstraction Layers for an overview of our new layered approach for building certified software.
-See our new OSDI'16 paper (and the official Yale press release) for an overview of our latest breakthrough on building certified hacker-resistant concurrent operating systems.
+See our new CACM Research Highlight paper (and the original OSDI'16 paper and the official Yale press release) for an overview of our latest breakthrough on building certified hacker-resistant concurrent operating systems.